qingqingqingli/libasm/README.md

 - `Errors` during syscalls need to be checked and `Errno` to be set properly

+## wiki

-- Check my learnings on assembly on this [wiki page](https://github.com/qingqingqingli/libasm/wiki#calling-an-asm-function-from-c-source)
+- You can check my learnings on assembly on this [wiki page](https://github.com/qingqingqingli/libasm/wiki#calling-an-asm-function-from-c-source)

 ## How to test